Access to Public Businesses and Activities

 - Parks, zoos, amusements parks, and other places people go for fun.

-- Schools, colleges, and other places you go to learn.
+- Schools, colleges, and other places where people go to learn.

-- Day cares, senior centers, homeless shelters, food banks, and other places with similar services
+- Child care, senior centers, homeless shelters, food banks, and other places with similar services

 - Gyms, spas, bowling alleys, golf courses, and other places of recreation.